Moduli of $p$-adic representations of a profinite group: Representability of the space of morphisms

 \begin{notation} Let us fix $\mathcal{J}_r$ a final family of normal open subgroups of finite index in $\fr$, i.e., such that we have a continuous group isomorphism,

 \end{notation}

 \begin{remark} Given $U \in \mathcal{J}_r$, the quotient group

-is finite and therefore of finite presentation.
-It follows that $U$ admits a finite family of generators $\sigma_1, \dots , \sigma_l$.
-Moreover, thanks to the Nielsen-Schreier theorem the group $U$ is topologically finitely generated free profinite.
+is finite and thus it is of finite presentation.
+Moreover, thanks to the Nielsen-Schreier theorem, cf. \cite[Theorem 3.3.1]{ribes2008wreath}, the group $U$ is topologically finitely generated free profinite by elements $\sigma_1, \dots \sigma_l \in U$.
 Consider furthermore the dense group inclusion homomorphism

 then $U \cap \rmF_r \to U$ is a discrete subgroup of U which is again dense in $U$.
 Therefore, we can assume without loss of generality that $\sigma_1, \dots , \sigma_l \in U \cap \rmF_r$. \end{remark}